-4. The resulting figure equals the available amount of cargo and luggage load capacity.
-For example, if "XXX" amount equals 1,400 lbs (635 kg) and there will be five 150 lb (68 kg) passengers in your vehicle, the amount of available cargo and luggage load capacity is 650 lbs (295 kg) (since 5 x 150 lbs (68 kg) = 750 lbs

-(340 kg), and 1400 lbs (635 kg) - 750 lbs (340 kg) =

-5. Determine the combined weight of luggage and cargo being loaded on the vehicle.
+- 2. Determine the combined weight of the driver and NOTE: passengers that will be riding in your vehicle. - 3.
+Subtract the combined weight of the driver and passengers from XXX lbs or XXX kg. - 4.
+The resulting figure equals the available amount of cargo and luggage load capacity.
+For example, if "XXX" amount equals 1,400 lbs (635 kg) and there will be five 150 lb (68 kg) passengers in your vehicle, the amount of available cargo and luggage load capacity is 650 lbs (295 kg) (since 5 x 150 lbs (68 kg) = 750 lbs (340 kg), and 1400 lbs (635 kg) - 750 lbs (340 kg) =650 lbs [295 kg]). - 5.
+Determine the combined weight of luggage and cargo being loaded on the vehicle.
 That weight may not safely exceed the available cargo and luggage load capacity calculated in step 4.

 - If your vehicle will be towing a trailer, load from your trailer will be transferred to your vehicle.
 The following table shows examples on how to calculate total load, cargo/luggage, and towing capacities of your vehicle with varying seating configurations and number and size of occupants.
-This table is for illustration purposes only and may not be accurate for the seating and load carry capacity of your vehicle. - For the following example, the combined weight of occupants and cargo should never exceed 865 lbs (392 kg).
+This table is for illustration purposes only and may not be accurate for the seating 5 and load carry capacity of your vehicle. - For the following example, the combined weight of occupants and cargo should never exceed 865 lbs (392 kg).